agustus9/Cloud-Security-Portfolio/README.md

 ### ✅ Lab 8: Create a conditional access policy that blocks high risk Android...
 This lab demonstrates the design and implementation of a Conditional Access policy that blocks authentication attempts from high-risk Android devices.
 Using identity risk signals and device compliance posture, the policy enforces zero-trust access controls by preventing compromised or non-compliant mobile devices from accessing corporate cloud resources.
 This lab showcases how cloud identity security, device trust, and risk-based access decisions are used to reduce account takeover, malware propagation, and data exfiltration in enterprise environments.

-1) Go to Entra ID, Security, Identity Protection, then User risk policy
+1) Go to Entra ID, Security, Identity Protection, then User Risk Policy
 ![Add Users](https://raw.githubusercontent.com/agustus9/Cloud-Security-IAM-Portfolio/main/my-ng-files/use_entra_ID_protection_to_set_user_risk_to_medium.png).

 2) Click user risk, medium and above, then click done, enable policy enforcement, then click save *Note: I do not have access to Policy Enforcement Option